heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 We have added a new context for each HTTP method.
 Each context will respond to the corresponding HTTP method.
-You might have noticed that we have used the same context for each method.
-This is because the HTTP method is part of the request.
+You might have noticed that we have used the same context (= the same `/` path) for each method.
+This is because same path can be used for different methods.

 Run the application and open your browser at <http://localhost:8080>.
 You should see the following: